kfoofw/applied_learning_articles/uplift_modelling_with_Criteo_dataset/article.md

 ## 8.0 Future work

-Future articles that follow in this series cover aspects like  causal inference in non-randomized settings aka observational causal inference and uplift modeling with ROI constraints.
+Future articles that follow in this series cover aspects like  causal inference in non-randomized settings aka observational causal inference and uplift modeling with ROI constraints[4].
 In the later part of the series we will explore topics at the intersection of causal inference and multi arm bandits.

 ## Appendix